Hannah More: Cheap Repository Tracts

 In 1794, when Paine published The Age of Reason, a deist attack on Christianity, Porteus again requested More's help in combating Paine's ideas, but she declined, being preoccupied with her charity-school work.
 However, by the end of the year, More, encouraged by Porteus, decided to embark on a series of Cheap Repository Tracts, three of which appeared every month from 1795 to 1798.
 In January 1795, More explained to Zachary Macaulay: "Vulgar and indecent penny books were always common, but speculative infidelity brought down to the pockets and capacity of the poor forms a new era in our history.
 This requires strong counteraction."
 Her scheme developed from the ideas of the Association for discountenancing vice, though written in a more "readable and entertaining a style".
 The tracts sold 300,000 copies in March and April 1795, 700,000 by July 1795 and over two million by March 1796.
-They urged the poor in rhetoric of ingenious homeliness to rely on virtues of contentment, sobriety, humility, industry, reverence for the British Constitution, hatred of the French, and trust in God and the kindness of the gentry.
+They urged the poor to rely on virtues of contentment, sobriety, humility, industry, reverence for the British Constitution, hatred of the French, and trust in God and the kindness of the gentry.
 Perhaps the most famous is The Shepherd of Salisbury Plain, describing a family of phenomenal frugality and contentment.
 This was translated into several languages.
 She also invited the Association for the Discountenancing of Vice to reprint her tracts in Ireland, which they did with success in more than 230 editions of 52 titles.

 More was shocked by the strides made for female education in France: "They run to study philosophy, and neglect their families to be present at lectures in anatomy."